Dean Paul Martin: Personal life

 Martin married the actress Olivia Hussey in 1971.
 The marriage produced one child.
 The couple divorced in 1978.
 He married the Olympic gold medalist ice skater Dorothy Hamill in 1982.
 They divorced in 1984.
 Martin also dated Candice Bergen and Tina Sinatra.

+In 1974, Martin was arrested on federal firearms charges for possession of unregistered machine guns and an anti-tank cannon after he sold two of the machine guns to an undercover ATF agent.
+He pleaded guilty and was fined $2,000 and received probation for one year.